politicalwatch/politicalwatch.es/content/en/que-hacemos.md

 - Categorization of followers according to the project needs.
 - Analysis of new audiences, identifying potential new allies based on the analysis of affinity and impact of their Tweets.

-## Strategic plan

-To guide our work and direct it to the achievement of our main goals, we develop since 2019 strategic bianual plans, building them in a participatory way between all the members of the team.
-You can access our Strategic Plan 2019-2021.

-<a href="/documentos/pw-plan-estrategico.pdf" target="_blank" class="c-button c-button--outline">Download our Plan (in Spanish)</a>

 <md-content>